AntCPLab/AntCPLab.github.io/docs/blog/psi_challenge.md

+## Task

-## Task: Design a solid attack which allows Bob to succesfully recover at least one element from
-Alice's list which is not in the intersection.
+Design a solid attack which allows Bob to succesfully recover at least one element from Alice's list which is not in the intersection.

+Click contact for a $2000 reward if you find one !